pymor/pymor/docs/source/technical_overview.rst

     of the interface methods.

     Note that there is not the notion of a single vector in pyMOR.
-The main reason for this design choice is to allow vectorization of operations on |NumpyVectorArrays| which internally store the vectors as two-dimensional |NumPy| arrays.
+The main reason for this design choice is to take advantage of vectorized implementations like |NumpyVectorArray| which internally store the vectors as two-dimensional |NumPy| arrays.
 As an example, the application of a linear matrix based operator to an array via the |apply| method boils down to a call to |NumPy|'s optimized :meth:`~numpy.ndarray.dot` method.
-As all reduced computations in pyMOR are based on |NumPy| arrays, this is important for the performance of the reduced schemes.
-Given vector arrays in pyMOR were lists of vector objects, the above matrix-matrix multiplication would have to be replaced by a loop of matrix-vector multiplications.
-However, to facilitate implementation of new vector array types, a Python list based array is provided with |ListVectorArray|.
+If there were only lists of vectors in pyMOR, the above matrix-matrix multiplication would have to be expressed by a loop of matrix-vector multiplications.
+However, when working with external solvers, vector arrays will often be just lists of vectors.
+For this use-case we provide |ListVectorArray|, a vector array based on a Python list of vectors.

     Associated to each vector array is a |VectorSpace|.
 A Vector space in pyMOR is simply the combination of a |VectorArray| class and an appropriate